german-p/react-redux-async-action/readme.md

 //...
 }
 ```
-This become quite repetive when you have different async actions on your application and this aims to alliviate that.
+This becomes quite repetive when you have different async actions on your application and this aims to alliviate that.

 # Usage